 It's part of a tough anti-tobacco strategy the country's politicians are

-of tobacco to this generation and younger would continue even after they
+on the sale of tobacco to this generation and younger would continue even

 source: BBC 11 January 2017